susestudio/studio-help/600_faq/400_appliances.md

 ## How can I unpublish an appliance?

-Go to susestudio.com, then the "Home" screen.
+Go to your [SUSE Studio home page](http://susestudio.com/home).
 Select your appliance and click on the "Share" tab.
 In the "Share with everyone" section, select the version you want to unpublish and click the "Unpublish" button.